apache/datafusion/docs/source/user-guide/sql/ddl.md

   under the License.
 -->

-# DDL
+## DDL

 DataFusion is a _query_ engine and supports DDL only for modifying the catalog and registering external tables, creating tables in memory, or creating views.
-In the DataFusion CLI, these changes are not persisted in any way, taking place only in memory.
-The library is the same -- the catalog of tables is not persisted, unless the persistence is built into the application using the library.
 You can not insert, update, or delete data using DataFusion SQL.

 ### CREATE DATABASE